dimitarboykovboychev/Retail-Management-System-RMH-Task---Store-APP/README.md

 # Retail Management System (RMH Task) - Store APP

+MessageContracts is referenced by both Store and Central apps.
+It is needed as it provides the common message structure.

+Testing can be done with both apps turned on in separate Visual Studio instances.

 This project uses MassTransit with RabbitMQ as the message broker.
 To run the apps locally, you’ll need Docker installed.

 Start RabbitMQ in Docker